shamrockhoax/mazedecoder/readme.md

 # Deobfuscating Maze's Control Flow Obfuscations
 This is the source code related to my blogpost published over at [Crowdstrike's blog]().
 Forgive me, but currently the source code is written using Python 2.7.

-**Approaches**
+## Deobfuscation Methods

 Currently, only the Byte-search Method discussed in the blog post is covered.
-Eventually, I'd like to add a few other approaches.
+Eventually, I'd like to add a few different methods.

-* Bytesearch Method
+### Bytesearch Method
 * Relies upon searching for specific bytes to identify the obfuscations
+* Takes a bit to run, to many "plan_and_wait()" functions, and I print logs to the output window
+* Functions that don't get auto-defined after patching should now be definable in IDA via pressing 'p'
 * bytesearch/maze_cfg_cleanup.py
     * Execute this script to decode the IDB

 **Hashes**